Important Facts about TOP

 The Transitional Opportunity Program admission process considers the individual circumstances of the applicant and uses a personalized approach when evaluating the applicant's credentials.
 A candidate's grades and scores on standardized tests such as the Scholastic Aptitude Test (SAT), the American College Test (ACT) and GED Test scores are evaluated.

-Students seeking admission to the College through TOP should complete and submit the standard State University of New York application as soon as possible.
+Students seeking admission to the College through TOP should complete and submit the standard State University of New York application or the SUNY Geneseo Common Application as soon as possible.
 The College's AOP department will keep applicants updated about their admission status throughout the admission process.
 All admitted students are required to pay a deposit which is applied toward tuition and residence hall fees.
-Counselors or applicants who are interested in additional information about applying for admission through either program, may contact the AOP department or the admissions department directly.
+Applicants are also required to participate in a multi-week summer program; which is an out-of-pocket expense that is not covered by financial aid.
+Counselors or applicants who are interested in additional information about applying for admission through either program, may contact the AOP department or the admissions department directly at (585) 245-5571.